hisn00/ScanX/README.md

 ## Legal & Ethical Notice

-For educational and ethical security testing purposes only.Do NOT scan systems you don't have permission to test:).
+For educational and ethical security testing purposes only.Do NOT scan systems you don't have permission to test:)

 ## Contribute